Dec 12th, 2013 by Shirley Collado

 Apr 16th, 2013 by Shirley Collado

 On April 17-19, the students who have been admitted to the Class of 2017 and their families will be visiting Middlebury to see if our community is where they would like to spend the next four years.
 They will be trying to “experience Middlebury,” and I hope we can all make them feel at home.

 I want to welcome all of our visitors to campus and invite them to ask any of us for help, directions, or for answers to any questions they may have—we are here to help.
 I also want to encourage Middlebury students to participate in those activities that offer opportunities for our guests to mingle with current students, faculty, and staff.
 The Preview Days schedule is available online.

 The visiting students receive a Preview Days booklet, which includes among its pages a list of sample questions to ask while here, such as: Tell me about your favorite professor.
 What did you take for J-term?
 Or, what’s your favorite Middlebury tradition?
-Read the rest of this entry »
+Continue Reading »

 As I was returning to campus from spring break, I noticed how peaceful—almost tranquil—everything appeared to be.
 Then I realized I was seeing the calm before the storm.
 April might bring slow snowmelt and soft showers, but it also brings a full-on hurricane of THINGS TO DO.

 Of course, things are always busy at Middlebury.
 It just takes a glance at the weekly calendar to see how much there is to do here.
 I have heard people say that if they had enough time to participate in all the symposia, performances, meetings, and sporting events happening on campus, they still wouldn’t be able to take them all in.
-Read the rest of this entry »
+Continue Reading »